Dayglo Abortions

 The Dayglo Abortions (sometimes abbreviated to DGA) are a Canadian hardcore punk and metal band from Victoria, British Columbia.
 Their lyrics reflect a genre-typical disregard for societal norms.
 The band was formed in 1979 and released their first album in 1981.
 The band's biography, Argh Fuck Kill: The Story of the Dayglo Abortions, by the author Chris Walter, was published in 2010 by Gofuckyerself Press.
 Gymbo Jak, the lead singer from 1994 to 2007, also sang for the Toronto-based Maximum RNR.

 History

 Legal trouble

 The band is known for its graphic album covers.
 In 1988, a police officer in Nepean, Ontario instigated a criminal investigation of the Dayglos after his daughter brought home a copy of Here Today, Guano Tomorrow.
 Obscenity charges were laid against the group's record label, Fringe Product Inc. along with the label's record store, Record Peddler.
 The DayGlo Abortions were not charged.
 Following a trial, a jury found that the band's material was not obscene.

-On August 30, 2025, both Acton and Fiorito were arrested in Ohio.
+On August 30, 2025, both Acton and Fiorito were arrested in Ohio and charged with drug possession.